cybertraining-dsc/sp21-599-357/project/index.md

 ## 3. Deep learning algorithm
 Possible candidate algorithms include LSTM[^3], CNN, SVM, etc. In actual problems, it may be necessary to combine multiple algorithms to achieve higher accuracy.
 ### 3.1 Word Embedding
+A word embedding is a class of approaches for representing words and documents using a dense vector representation.

+Iin an embedding, words are represented by dense vectors where a vector represents the projection of the word into a continuous vector space.

+The position of a word within the vector space is learned from text and is based on the words that surround the word when it is used.

+The position of a word in the learned vector space is referred to as its embedding.

+Two popular examples of methods of learning word embeddings from text include:

+- Word2Vec.
+- GloVe.

 ### 3.2 CNN